La cueva de Salamanca: Function of the entremés

 The entremés served to fill the time between acts of a much larger play and usually focused on light hearted things that would make the audience laugh.
-Cervantes wasn't one to listen to conventions when it didn't serve his artistic purposes, as seen by the murder filled ending of El retablo de maravillas.
-In La cueva de Salamanca there isn't a shortage of jokes to make the audience laugh, but there is also some pretty heavy references in the play- such as references about the devil.
+Cervantes was not one to listen to conventions when it did not serve his artistic purposes, as seen by the murder filled ending of El retablo de maravillas.
+Although La cueva de Salamanca is full of jokes, it also has some serious themes, including references to the devil.
 Essentially, the student's character is a reflection of the conventions of the entremés.
-The comments of the student, though funny, make comments on serious subjects.
+The student's humorous comments make light of serious issues.
 As the essential character of the work, the student is responsible for moving the play along.